joshdoman/peerfed-solidity/README.md

 ## Disclaimer

-_This software is highly experimental.
+_This software is experimental.
+Assets created by it are worthless.
 Use at your own risk._

 ## Motivation